ferencberes/wsdm-spotify-challenge-2019/README.md

 # Requirements

 - Python 3.5 conda environment
-- Python packages: turicreate, pandas, numpy, pytorch **etc.?
-TODO**
+- Python packages: turicreate, pandas, numpy, pytorch, scikit-learn
 - In our solution we heavily depend on the parallel processing power of the turicreate package.

 # Introduction